dentarg/auth0-blog/_posts/2017-08-16-javascript-for-microcontrollers-and-iot-part-3.markdown

 Some of the libraries we decided to use for this require [ECMAScript 2015](https://auth0.com/blog/a-rundown-of-es6-features/).
 [JerryScript](http://jerryscript.net/), the interepreter we have been using so far, only support ECMAScript 5.1, so we will also learn to use a transpiler and bundler to accomplish our mission.
 For this task we will be using [Rollup](https://github.com/rollup/rollup) and [Babel](https://babeljs.io/).
 Rollup produces very small code, and size is always important when working with microcontrollers.

 To sum up:
-- We will expand our JerryPhoton library to support inconming TCP connections (listening TCP sockets).
+- We will expand our JerryPhoton library to support incoming TCP connections (listening TCP sockets).
 - We will parse HTTP requests using [http-parser-js](https://github.com/creationix/http-parser-js).
 - We will write a small HTTP class that will read the HTTP request and dispatch it to the right handler.
 - We will convert all the JavaScript code into a single bundle using only ECMAScript 5.1.